Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

 In this lab you will secure access to the management site, and optionally enable users to log in to the main site and mobile API.
 (The main site and mobile API can be used without authentication, so it is only useful if you want to store persistent information for the user.
-The SQL Server lab later on requires authentication on the main site.)
+The [SQL Server](Lab5-SqlServer.md "SQL Server lab") lab later on requires authentication on the main site.)

-In both cases, we will be using Azure Active Directory (Azure AD for short), but in slightly different ways.
+In both cases, you will be using Azure Active Directory (Azure AD for short), but in slightly different ways.
 The management site will use an ordinary Azure AD directory, and will only allow in users that a directory administrator has added to that directory.
 The main site and mobile API will use an Azure AD B2C (Business to Consumer)